 Provider reserves the right to use all or part of any program, services or materials produced for or acquired on behalf of the Customer for demonstrating its expertise to potential clients, subject always to the provisions of this Clause 19.

 The provisions of Clause 19 shall remain in full force and effect notwithstanding any termination of this Agreement.

-If a default due to an Event of Force Majeure shall continue for more than 30 days then the party not in default shall be entitled to terminate this Agreement.
-Neither party shall have any liability to the other in respect of the termination of this Agreement as a result of an Event of Force Majeure but such termination shall not affect any pre-existing rights or obligations of either party.
+If a default due to an Event of Force Majeure shall continue for more than 30 days then the Party not in default shall be entitled to terminate this Agreement.
+Neither Party shall have any liability to the other Party in respect of the termination of this Agreement as a result of an Event of Force Majeure but such termination shall not affect any pre-existing rights or obligations of either Party.